Pedro Trigueira

-Pedro José da Silva Trigueira (born 4 January 1988) is a Portuguese professional footballer who plays for U.D.
-Vilafranquense as a goalkeeper.
+Pedro José da Silva Trigueira (born 4 January 1988) is a Portuguese professional footballer who plays for AVS Futebol SAD as a goalkeeper.

 Club career

 Trigueira was born in Baltar, Paredes.
 A product of Porto-based Boavista FC's youth ranks, he was promoted to the first team in 2007, serving a loan at modest G.D.
 Ribeirão to gain more experience.
 His professional debut was made in the 2008–09 season, playing eight matches in the second division as the former club was relegated for the second consecutive year.

 Following Boavista's misfortunes, Trigueira signed in summer 2009 with Primeira Liga team Rio Ave FC, but was only third choice in his first year, behind experienced Carlos and Miguel Mora.
 More of the same in the 2010–11 campaign, as he appeared in only one league game (one minute against S.C.
 Olhanense in the last round) and added a further seven bench appearances.

 From 2011 to 2015, Trigueira alternated between the second and third tiers of Portuguese football, representing C.D.
 Trofense, C.D.
 Cinfães and C.F.
 União.
 On 11 June 2015, after helping the latter return to the top flight after an absence of more than two decades, he joined Académica de Coimbra.

 On 12 July 2016, after suffering top-division relegation, Trigueira signed a two-year deal with Vitória FC.
 In June 2018, he agreed to a contract of the same duration at Moreirense FC.

 Trigueira moved to C.D.
 Tondela on 17 August 2020 on a two-year contract, as a replacement for FC Porto-bound Cláudio Ramos.